It is important to mention that this content is provided by Ragnar Groot Koerkamp, author of curiouscoding.nl.

 |

-(docs.rs, crates.io) for fast sorting.
+Use rdst (docs.rs, crates.io) for fast sorting.
 Quick benchmark in this bevy

-pr, where it’s \(20\times\) faster than standard sort_unstable
+pr, where it’s \(20\times\) faster than standard sort_unstable.

-But note that rdst
+But note that rdst is multithreaded by default.

 1